 Once your organization meets all prerequisites and understands its limitations, you can follow these steps to start using it in CJA.

-- The Adobe Account Manager enables Cross-Channel Analytics upon receiving your request.
-Once enabled, a new rekeyed dataset appears in Adobe Experience Platform containing a new person ID column.
-Your Adobe Account Manager can provide the new dataset ID and person ID column name.
+The Adobe Customer Support will work with Adobe engineering to enable Cross-Channel Analytics upon receiving your request.
+Once enabled, a new rekeyed dataset that contains a new person ID column appears in Adobe Experience Platform.
+Adobe Customer Support can provide the new dataset ID and person ID column name.